AlmightyLks/ForkHierarchy/README.md

 # ForkHierarchy
 ![Lines of code](https://img.shields.io/tokei/lines/github/AlmightyLks/ForkHierarchy)

-Visualize and filter descendants of GitHub repositories
+Visualize and filter descendants of GitHub possibly abandoned repositories

 ## Description

 An in-depth paragraph about your project and overview of use.